Jin Zhuanglong: Biography

-In March 2008, he was chosen as general manager, vice chairman and deputy party secretary of the Commercial Aircraft Corporation of China, Ltd., rising to chairman and party secretary in January 2012.
+In March 2008, he was chosen as general manager, vice chairman and deputy party secretary of the Commercial Aircraft Corporation of China, rising to chairman and party secretary in January 2012.

 He was promoted to executive deputy director of the Central Military-civilian Integration Development Committee Office, a position at ministerial level.

 On 29 July 2022, he was appointed party secretary of the Ministry of Industry and Information Technology, replacing Xiao Yaqing, who was put under investigation for suspected "violation of discipline and law" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

+In July 2024, the ministry under Jin announced plans to expand China's breakthroughs in emerging technology and to bypass "containment efforts" by the United States.
+These emerging technologies include humanoid robots, 6G mobile technology, and atomic-level manufacturing.
+In a visit by Apple's CEO Tim Cook with Jin and ministry officials in October 2024, Jin hoped that Apple will increase its presence in the Chinese market.

+On 28 February 2025, Jin was succeeded as the Party Secretary of the Ministry of Industry and Information Technology by Li Lecheng after some months away from the public eye.
+His removal is perceived to be related to the government's intensification of anti-corruption investigations into its defence sector where Jin served before.
+He left the position of the Minister of Industry and Information Technology on April 30, 2025.